okezieuc/abileneX/README.md

 We use RLS to restrict view and edit access on polls, allowing only the creator of a poll the priviledge to edit the poll.
 We also use an RLS policy to prevent the creator of a poll from restarting an ended poll.
 We also use and RLS policy to prevent a poll creator from seeing the results of a poll when they have not already ended the poll.
 This helps in keeping up with the anonymity of feedback we wish AbileneX to provide.

+## Supabase Realtime

+We use Supabase Realtime to update the number of votes recieved on the poll status page.
+This allows the poll creator to make an educated decision on whether, and when, to end a poll.
+For example, if an AbileneX poll is created in a Zoom meeting of 15 people to get feedback on an idea, the poll creator will be able to watch the counter go up from 0 to 15 (thanks to the realtime subscription).
+Then will the poll creator end the poll.

 ### Screenshots
 The landing page after you log in
 ![landing-page-dashboard](https://user-images.githubusercontent.com/53785400/162643272-be1b3d2c-c571-4504-882e-d4f5b70fdd05.png)